rakesh-insights/Hospital-Emergency-Room-Dashboard/README.md

 Hospital administrators need quick answers to questions such as:

-- How many patients visited the ER?
+- How many patients visited the ER ?
-- What is the average patient waiting time?
+- What is the average patient waiting time ?
-- How satisfied are patients with the service?
+- How satisfied are patients with the service ?
-- How many patients were admitted or discharged?
+- How many patients were admitted or discharged ?
-- Which departments receive the most referrals?
+- Which departments receive the most referrals ?
-- Which age groups visit the ER most frequently?
+- Which age groups visit the ER most frequently ?
-- During which hours and days is the ER busiest?
+- During which hours and days is the ER busiest ?

 Without an interactive dashboard, identifying these insights is time-consuming and inefficient.